yujiri8/yujiri.xyz/fiction/magic.md

-TITLE What is 'magic'?
-An attempted answer
+TITLE An attempt to define 'magic'
-NAV What is 'magic'?
-An attempted answer
+NAV An attempt to define 'magic'

-"Magic" is an extremely common element in fiction, and arguably part of the definition of fantasy as opposed to "science fiction".
-But what does "magic" actually mean?
-I'm not entirely sure myself, but I've had some thoughts.

 I think the primary defining mark of magic is intimacy.
 Magic is forces that are some combination of: